 The whole solitaire/coop section was redone.
 Thanks to universal scenarios you can use any force against any other force on any tier.
 Additionally, the Special Commando composition allows you to start playing with just a few finished minis – perfect for people who like to collect different armies without expanding them too much.

 Not for us!
-In the PMC 2670 rulebook you will find three additional chapters with optional rules: the first one contains improved optional rules from PMC 2640, the second covers underground combat, and the third lets you battle in different environments (with unusual atmospheres, low/high gravity, anomalies, etc.).
+In the PMC 2670 rulebook you will find three additional chapters with optional rules: the first one contains optional rules, the second covers underground combat, and the third lets you battle in different environments (with unusual atmospheres, low/high gravity, anomalies, etc.).

 As much as you want – even if it's nothing!
-Assault Publishing went non-commercial a year ago and we want the game to reach as many players as possible, so we decided to release it as free a PDF.
-Nevertheless, things like professional editing, illustrations and composition aren't free, and we would like to offer our contributors fair payment.
-Without revenue from the sale of miniatures, we don't have any funds to support game development, so we plan to launch a crowdfunding campaign within a few weeks to cover the necessary expenses at least partially, making PMC 2670 a community-founded project.
+Assault Publishing went non-commercial a year ago and we want the game to reach as many players as possible, so we decided to release it as free/pay-as-you-want PDF.
+PMC 2670 was partially founded by community i crowdfounding/donation campaign.

 If you like PMC 2640, you'll surely love PMC 2670!
 If you haven't tried it yet, now you'll have the perfect occasion!
-At the moment, core mechanics are completed, and closed tests are under way.
-Stay tuned for updates!
+Don't waste time and download the game!

-You can buy PMC 2640 rulebook from the author until stocks last (ask at ORDERS@ASSAULTPUBLISHING.COM).
+You can buy PMC 2640 rulebook from the author until stocks last.
 PMC 2640 is no available as e-book anymore.

 PMC 2640 is the third wargame made by Assault Publishing and deals with warfare in the 27th century.
 Although there are plenty of sci-fi wargames, PMC 2640 has many interesting features which make it unique and very enjoyable.